StonyBrookDB/hadoopgis/src/partitionalgo/README.md

-This directory contains algorithms used in partitioning
+This directory contains algorithms used in partitioning.
+Each algorithms accepts MBBs as inputs and generates partition boundaries.